riccardobevilacqua/riccardo-codes/_posts/how-to-build-a-discord-bot-with-discordjs.md

 1. Initialize the repository by running `git init`.

 Feel free to add [ESLint](https://eslint.org/) and any other auxiliary tool you like to work with.

+Check out the [source code on GitHub](https://github.com/riccardobevilacqua/discord-bot-example) for reference.

 ### There you will find Ahsoka Tano